-Spring has (finally!) sprung and it’s time to plan your wine tasting trip to the lovely Walla Walla Valley (named the Best Wine Region in America for the second year in a row by USA Today)!
+Spring has (finally!) sprung and it’s time to plan your wine-tasting trip to the lovely Walla Walla Valley (named the Best Wine Region in America for the third year in a row by USA Today)!
 I consider myself very lucky to live in this very special place and I’m so honored to be your (virtual) tour guide!

 209 E Alder St, Walla Walla, WA 99362